 If you’ve been in digital marketing long enough, you’ve heard about backlinks at least once.
 What exactly are backlinks?
 Why do you need them?
-We explain backlinks, why they can enhance digital marketing ROI, and how to build them.
+We explain backlinks, why they can enhance marketing ROI, and how to build them.

 What is a backlink?